 We also recognise that reading is a complex skill which develops gradually alongside spoken and written language of young children.
 We therefore teach reading using a range of strategies and approaches.
 We adopted Read,Write Inc in April 2021 and can already see our chidlren are thriving using this new, consistent approach.

 Reading is a partnership and we value all parental support in this process.
-Howver, we also know that some adults struggle with reading themselves and that supporting their child is challenging.
-We therefore run support groups, adult learning sessions and ensure that those children who struggle with support at home, receive additional support in school.
+However, we also know that some adults struggle with reading themselves and that supporting their child is challenging.
+We therefore ensure that children who do not have the support at home are heard read in school regularly.

 It is very important that children read at home where possible to an adult, and that they are sent to school with their reading book and diary each day.
 The reading diaries are a great way for parents to communicate with teachers about how each child is reading at home.
 The reading book that a child is sent home with is aimed at a level which they can read independently to an adult and therefore develop an enjoyment of reading.